Put Gratitude Front and Center During Your Year-End Fundraising Campaign

 I’m a firm believer that every donor, no matter how much she’s given or whether she donated online, gets a thank you card or letter mailed to her or receives a phone call.

 Try to thank your donors within 48 hours or within a week at the latest.
-It might be hard to do that right now, but it will be easier if you plan to carve out some time to thank your donors each day you get a donation.
+That might sound hard to do, but it will be easier if you plan to carve out some time to thank your donors each day you get a donation.
 Remember, thanking your donors should be a priority.
 If you wait too long, you’re not making a good impression.

-Find board members, staff, and volunteers to make phone calls or write thank you notes.
-Come up with sample scripts.
-You may want to conduct a short training.
-Make sure to get your team together well before your next fundraising campaign so you’re ready to go when the donations come in.
+Instead of sending the usual generic thank you letter, mail a handwritten card or call your donors.
+Find board members, staff, and volunteers to help you with this.
+Make sure to get your team together well before your next fundraising campaign so you’re ready to roll when the donations come in.

-Hi Ben, this is Laura Kramer and I’m a board member at the Riverside Community Food Bank.
-I’m calling to thank you for your generous donation of $50.
-Thanks to you, we can continue to provide neighborhood families with healthy food.
+You’re amazing!
+Thanks to your generous donation of $50, we can continue to provide neighborhood families with healthy food.
 This is great.
-We’re seeing more people come in right now because of rising food costs, so we really appreciate your support.
+We’re seeing more people come in right now because of rising food costs and cuts in benefits.

 If you can’t send handwritten cards or call all your donors, send them a personal and heartfelt letter.
 If you’ve been using the same letter template for a while, take time to freshen it up.
 Don’t start your letter with On behalf of X organization, we thank you for your donation of….

-Open your letter with You’re incredible or Because of you, the Sanders family can finally move into their own home.
-Create separate letters for new donors, renewing donors, and monthly donors.
+Open your letter with You’re incredible or Because of you, the Baker family can finally move into their own home.
+Create separate letters for new donors (new donors should also get a welcome package), renewing donors, and monthly donors.
+Be sure it’s personalized and include at least one photo.

-Add a personal handwritten note to the letter, preferably something that pertains to that particular donor.
+You can add a personal handwritten note to the letter, preferably something that pertains to that particular donor.
 For example, if the donor has given before, mention that.
 Hand sign the letters, if you can.

 In addition, write your thank you letter at the same time you write your appeal letter.
 Make sure they’re ready to go as soon as the donations come in.
 Don’t wait three weeks.
+Timeliness is important, and so is quality.

 Plan to keep thanking your donors all year round